Notice of AGM and Shareholder Presentations

 Dear Shareholder,

-I am pleased to announce that the Annual Accounts for the year ended 28 February 2021 are now available for download from www.oxfordtechnologyvct.com/vct1.html.
+I am pleased to announce that the Annual Accounts for the year ended 28 February 2021 are now available for download at www.oxfordtechnologyvct.com/vct4.html.

-The Company’s net asset value per share has increased by 5.0p from 44.7p as at 29 February 2020 to 49.7p as at 28 February 2021.
-The increase is primarily due to an increase in the value of Scancell, albeit offset by a reduction in the value of the Company’s stake in Select Technology.
-Quarter one then saw the Scancell share price fall and the Company’s unaudited net asset value was 45.6p at 31 May 2021.
+The Net Asset Value (NAV) per share has decreased by 9.7p from 36.1p as at 29 February 2020 to 26.4p as at 28 February 2021.
+The decrease is largely due to the payment of a 5.0p dividend on 31 July 2020 following the sale of Castleton Technology Plc to MRI Software, but also includes a reduction in the valuation of ImmBio and Select Technology, in the case of the latter to reflect lower sales and profitability following a change in strategic direction.

-Shareholders in your Company’s sister VCTs will be aware of Arecor Therapeutics Plc, founded in 2007.
-Arecor was listed on AIM on 3 June 2021, and your Company made a £90,000 VCT-qualifying subscription for new Arecor shares, funded by a small divestment of Scancell shares.
-More information will be provided in the half year update to 31 August 2021.
-The Directors are of the view that Arecor has a promising future, and that having two AIM-listed holdings in your Company’s portfolio will provide resilience as we ensure compliance with the VCT qualifying tests.
+At the end of the first quarter to 31 May 2021 the unaudited NAV per share was 30.8p.
+This incorporates the IPO share price of Arecor which floated on AIM on 3 June.
+The Directors have also reviewed the carrying values of the unquoted investments and these remain largely unchanged from their values at 28 February 2021.

 After hosting last year’s AGM via electronic means, we had hoped to return to full normality for this year’s event, while also recognising the convenience of enabling virtual participation.